KDE/documentation-develop-kde-org/source/accessibility/checklist.rst

    application.
 -  Confirm that:

-   -  Context sensitive menus display correctly.
+   -  Context-sensitive menus display correctly.
-   -  Any functions listed on the toolbar can be performed using the keyboard.
+   -  Any functions listed on the toolbar can be triggered using the keyboard.
-   -  You can operate every control in the client area of the application and dialog boxes.
+   -  Every control in the client area of the application can be focused and activated.
    -  Text and objects within the client area can be selected.
    -  Any keyboard enhancements or shortcuts are working as designed.